hphelion/documentation/commercial/GA1/commercial.install-GA-DNSaaS.md

    	A. DEFAULT section:

-	   * auth&#095;url &mdash; Keystone auth URL
-	   * target&#095;project&#095;name &mdash; Project name where the service is installed
+	   * `target_project_name` - Project name where the service is installed
-	   * target&#095;username &mdash; Username used to deploy and run the service
+	   * `target_username` - Username used to deploy and run the service
-	   * target&#095;region&#095;name &mdash; Region name to deploy the service in
+	   * `target_region_name` - Region name to deploy the service in
+	   * `undercloud_vip`	This is the IP used to connect to the undercloud.
+This should be output by the Helion EE installer
+	   * `overcloud_vip` - This is the IP used to connect to the undercloud.
+This should be output by the Helion EE installer

    	B. Designate section:

+	   * `ntp_servers` -List of NTP servers to use in the DNSaaS VMs.
-	   * ssh&#095;public&#095;key &mdash; The SSH public key to be installed on the instances for management access
+	   * `ssh_public_key` - The SSH public key to be installed on the instances for management access
-	   * ntp&#095;server &mdash; An IP or DNS name for an NTP server to sync time with
+	   * `ca_certificate` - The CA Certificate used by the Overcloud API endpoints.
+This is available on the overcloud control nodes This should point to a CA cert file on disk.
-	   * database&#095;root&#095;password &mdash; Password for the database root user
+	   * `database_root_password` - Password for the database root user.
+This should be over 16 characters.
-	   * database&#095;designate&#095;password &mdash; Password for the database designate user
+	   * `database_designate_password` - Password for the database designate user.
+This should be over 16 characters.
-	   * database&#095;powerdns&#095;password &mdash; Password for the database powerdns user
+	   * `database_powerdns_password` - Password for the database powerdns user.
+This should be over 16 characters.
-	   * messaging&#095;root&#095;password &mdash; Password for the messaging root user
+	   * `messaging_root_password` - Password for the messaging root user.
+This should be over 16 characters.
-	   * messaging&#095;designate&#095;password &mdash; Password for the messaging designate user
+	   * `messaging_designate_password` - Password for the messaging designate user.
+This should be over 16 characters.
-	   * keystone&#095;host &mdash; Hostname or IP address of Keystone endpoint.
-	  * service&#095;project &mdash; Project name for a user with permission to validate Keystone tokens
+	  * `service_project` - Project name for a user with permission to validate Keystone tokens
-	  * service&#095;user &mdash; Username for a user with permission to validate Keystone tokens
+	  * `service_user` - Username for a user with permission to validate Keystone tokens
-	  * service&#095;password &mdash; Password for a user with permission to validate Keystone tokens
+	  * `service_password` - Password for a user with permission to validate Keystone tokens
+	  * `ephemeralca_password` - EphemeralCA Password.
+This must match the eCA password value from the overcloud passwords file.
+This should be output by the Helion EE installer
-	  * backend&#095;driver &mdash; Backend driver to use (powerdns, dynect, akamai)
+	  * `backend_driver` - Backend driver to use (powerdns, dynect, akamai)
+	  * `enable_beaver` - Enable Central Logging Support
+	  * `beaver_rabbit_password` - Beaver RabbitMQ Connection Password This must match the RabbitMQ password value from the undercloud passwords file.
+This should be output by the Helion EE installer

    	C. If you select MSDNS (Microsoft DNS Server) you must set the following options in the designate section:

-	 * msdns&#095;servers: A comma separated list of the Microsoft DNS servers short hostnames
+	 * `msdns_servers` - A comma separated list of the Microsoft DNS servers short hostnames.
+	 * `msdns_also_notify` - List of IP addresses for name servers to notify when a zone is changed (Comma separated).
+These should be the IP addresses of the Microsoft DNS Servers.
-	 * messaging&#095;access&#095;cidr: A CIDR to allow inbound access from the Microsoft DNS servers
+	 * `messaging_access_cidr` - A CIDR to allow inbound access from the Microsoft DNS servers.

-	D. If you select DynECT you must set the following options in the designate section:

-	   * dynect&#095;customer&#095;name &mdash; Customer name provided by Dyn
-	   *  dynect&#095;username &mdash; Username provided by Dyn
-	   * dynect&#095;password &mdash; Password provided by Dyn
+	 * `nameserver_allow_axfr_ips` - CIDRs that are allow do zone transfers from the PowerDNS servers (Required for use with akamai, DynECT and Microsoft) - list of IPs and / or CIDRs.
+(Comma separated).
+This should be set to allow connections from the Microsoft DNS Servers

-	E. If you select Akamai you must set the following options in the designate section:
+	D. If you select Akamai you must set the following options in the designate section:

-	   * akamai_username: The username that was set up as part of your Akamai signup
+	   * `akamai_username`: The username that was set up as part of your Akamai signup.
-	* akamai_password: The password that was set up as part of your Akamai signup
+	   * `akamai_password`: The password that was set up as part of your Akamai signup.
+	   * `akamai_also_notify` - List of IP addresses for name servers to notify when a zone is changed (Comma separated).
+These should be the IP addresses provided by Akamai during signup
+	   * `nameserver_allow_axfr_ips` - CIDRs that are allow do zone transfers from the PowerDNS servers (Required for use with akamai, DynECT and Microsoft) - list of IPs and / or CIDRs.
+(Comma separated).
+This should be set to allow connections from the Akamai Zone Transfer Agents (provided during Akamai sign up)

+	E. If you select DynECT you must set the following options in the designate section:

+	   * `dynect_customer_name` - Customer name provided by DynECT signup.
+	   * `dynect_username` - Username provided by DynECT signup.
+	   * `dynect_password` - Password provided by DynECT signup.
+	   * `dynect_also_notify` - List of hostnames for name servers to notify when a zone is changed (Comma separated).
+These should be the IP addresses provided by DynECT during signup.
+	   * `nameserver_allow_axfr_ips` - CIDRs that are allow do zone transfers from the PowerDNS servers (Required for use with akamai, DynECT and Microsoft) - list of IPs and / or CIDRs.
+(Comma separated).
+This should be set to allow connections from the Akamai Zone Transfer Agents (provided during Akamai sign up).

 6. Run the installer validation command to verify the configuration file